IanConvy/tetris-in-postgresql/walkthrough.md

 $$;
 ```

 This function simply updates the values in `board` which correspond to the final position of the piece.
-Once the state of those tiles is changed to `true`, the `place` function cleares any filled lines by calling the `clear_lines` function, which is given below:
+Once the state of those tiles is changed to `true`, the `place` function clears any filled lines by calling the `clear_lines` function, which is given below:

 ```python